List of EastEnders characters introduced in 2016: Karen Beckworth

 Karen Beckworth, played by Sally Rogers, appears in two episodes on 29 and 30 December 2016.
-She is a parking attendant, who sees Lee Carter (Danny-Boy Hatchard) losing his temper with a payment machine.
+She is a parking attendant, who sees Lee Carter (Danny Hatchard) losing his temper with a payment machine.
 Lee shouts at Karen, claiming that he will be sacked from his job if he is late due to the machine not working, which scares her.
 Lee is shocked by her reaction and apologises, assuring Karen that he would not hurt her.
 Karen then helps Lee to get a parking ticket from the machine and reassures him that everyone has bad days.

 Later that day Karen sees Lee standing at the edge of the car park roof, where he appears to be contemplating suicide.
 Karen attempts to talk him down and he tells her that does not know how to enjoy himself and does not feel like other people.
 Karen then asks Lee about his wife, Whitney Carter (Shona McGarty), after Lee ignores a telephone call from her on his mobile and Lee tells her that Whitney is now seeing his true nature.
 He tells Karen that his parents Mick (Danny Dyer) and Linda Carter (Kellie Bright) have a perfect relationship and that his brother Johnny (Ted Reilly) and sister Nancy (Maddy Hill) are doing well in their lives and that he cannot compete with them and that he has let his family down.
 Karen tells Lee that he is not a bad person and convinces him that he is loved and killing himself would not make his family feel any better, and that she knows what he is going through.
 As Lee climbs over the wall to jump, Karen assures him that he is not alone, begs him not to give up and convinces him to take her hand before he comes down from the edge, and she hugs him.
 Karen takes Lee to her office and makes him a cup of tea.
 She gives him a card from the Samaritans with a telephone helpline.
 After Lee leaves, Karen sits at her desk and cries in front of a photograph of a boy, implying that someone she knew had committed suicide.

 Justin Harp from Digital Spy called Karen Lee's "guardian angel".
 Duncan Lindsay from the Metro praised the storyline, saying, "The performances in the exchange between Lee Carter and Karen Beckworth were highly charged", and "Sally Rogers, who first appeared as an apparently insignificant parking officer in the previous episode, also moved us incredible amounts as Karen stepped up for Lee and effectively saved his life, driven, it later transpired, by the tragedy of a young man in her own life."
 Lindsay added that the "scenes were difficult to watch", but said that "complemented heavily by strong writing, amazing support from the Samaritans and outstanding performances by Danny-Boy and Sally, EastEnders have got us all talking about an issue that seriously needs [to be] discussed."
 Shaun Kitchener from the Sunday Express called Karen's second episode "heartbreaking".